 Every year, “dozens of deaths” are due to furniture tipping over that are not properly anchored to the wall.
 This includes dressers, televisions and other heavy furniture.
 Additionally, more than 38,000 emergency room visits are for treatment of injuries incurred when a piece of unsecured furniture toppled over.

 There are four other deaths dating back to 1989 that were reported to the CPSC as involving toppling over IKEA dressers.
 The recent settlement only involved the two children who were killed in 2014 and the one killed in 2016.

 Wrongful Death Settlement

 The three sets of parents alleged in their lawsuits that IKEA knew about the dangers of the Malm dressers but continued to sell them anyway.
 IKEA responded that the tragic accidents were the fault of the parents for not properly anchoring the dressers as instructed.

 The December 2016 $50 million settlement provided that each family would receive one-third of that amount.
 In addition, IKEA would donate $50,000 to a children’s hospital in each home state of the children, Pennsylvania, Washington and Minnesota, in memory of each child.
 IKEA will donate another $100,000 to an organization focused on child safety and tip-over prevention, with even more funds allocated to television and internet ads dedicated to increasing “consumer perception of the dangers of tipping furniture.

-If you or your child was injured, or someone you loved was killed when a piece of furniture toppled over and crushed them, contact the Blumenshine Law Group at (312)766-1000 or email at [email protected] for a free consultation.
+If you or your child was injured, or someone you loved was killed when a piece of furniture toppled over and crushed them, contact the tip over accident attorneys Blumenshine Law Group at (312)766-1000 or email at [email protected] for a free consultation.